 A lot of effort has been focused on reducing the amount of the toxic DMPK RNA in the nucleus by using molecular patches or antisense oligonucleotides.
 This approach has worked successfully in patient cells grown in the laboratory and in an animal model of the condition.
 Most excitingly, this approach has recently entered into clinical trials in humans.
 The initial trials have established that the antisense oligonucleotide is safe to administer to humans.
 Trials to determine if the drug has an effect on disease progression in DM1 patients were initiated in several centres in the USA in January 2015 (see below ISIS-DMPKRx).

-In the last ten years the charity has supported three research projects into myotonic dystrophy.
+In the last ten years the charity has supported several research projects into myotonic dystrophy.
 Some of this work, done by Professor Darren Monckton and his team at the University of Glasgow, has been crucial in better understanding the role of genetic variation in causing the great variability of symptoms seen in people with DM1.
 This information will be essential for improving the accuracy of prognostic information to patients and families and for improving the efficiency of clinical trials.
 This work has also revealed the critical role of genetic instability in the disease pathway highlighting new targets for therapeutic intervention.

-We are also funding another project in Professor Monckton’s laboratory aimed at further defining how genetic variation contributes towards the severity of symptoms associated with the condition, in a clinically well characterised cohort of Canadian patients.
+We are currently funding another project in Professor Monckton’s laboratory aimed at further defining how genetic variation contributes towards the severity of symptoms associated with the condition, in a clinically well characterised cohort of Canadian patients.
 This is a collaboration with the clinical team at the University of Sherbrooke in Quebec.

 Finally, we provide support for the DM1 UK Patient Registry.
 The registry provides an invaluable resource for research teams and the pharmaceutical industry to recruit patients to clinical trials.
 Established in 2012, the registry has already been used to recruit UK patients to a number of new DM1 studies.